 Child performances and activities also include children taking part in modelling work and paid sport.

-Licenses to perform
+Licences to perform

 A licence is required when:

 - money changes hands from the audience or in payment to the child or another person

 - a child performs for more than 4 days in any 6 month period